JJohnyy/Bohemian-Estates/README.md

 * **First time visitor goals**
   * first time visitor will be led to form where he will leave his contact details
-  * the visitor should be well informed about a product th e company offers from rpoduct page
+  * the visitor should be well informed about a product th e company offers from product page
+  * another goal fot hte first time visitor is to get an impression company is well established and experienced

 # Resposivness